Equivalences of Geometric Ergodicity of Markov Chains: Introduction

 \point Geometric ergodicity is implied by the Markov operator {\it norm} being less than~1.
 But for which operator: $P$, or $P^m$ for some $m\in\N$?
 Regarded as an operator on $L^\infty_V$ or $L^\infty_{V,0}$?
 For what choice of $V$?
 Having which finite moments?

-\point If the Markov chain is assumed to be {\it reversible}, so that the operator $P$ is self-adjoint on $L^2(\pi)$, then in most of the above conditions can the operator norm be taken to be $L^2(\pi)$?
+\point If the Markov chain is assumed to be {\it reversible}, so that the operator $P$ is self-adjoint on $L^2(\pi)$, then in which of the above conditions can the operator norm be taken to be $L^2(\pi)$?

 We shall see that the answer to these questions is, essentially, ``all of the above''.
 That is, we shall state many different conditions, which cover essentially all of the above possibilities, and shall prove that they are all equivalent.
 In our desire to be thorough, we might have gone a bit overboard listing so many different conditions, including some which are just minor variations of each other.
 However, we believe that additional equivalent conditions can only help: the equivalences with weaker assumptions are easier to establish, while the equivalences with stronger assumptions are most useful for drawing conclusions or analysing further.
-We know from bitter experience that it can be very frustrating to discover a statement about geometric ergodicity which is almost, but not quite, exactly what is needed to finish a particular proof, and this has led us to adopt a ``the more the merrier'' attitude.
+We know from bitter experience that it can be very frustrating to discover a statement about geometric ergodicity which is almost, but not quite, exactly what we can verify, or exactly what is needed to finish a particular proof.
+This has led us to adopt a ``the more the merrier'' attitude regarding different but similar conditions.
 The reader can, of course, choose to ignore all conditions which are not germaine to their work.

+As mentioned, many of the equivalences presented herein were already known; see the Remark after Theorem~\ref{thm-equiv} below.
+Thus, this paper falls somewhere in between an expository/review paper and a original research paper, but we hope it is helpful nonetheless.

 Basic definitions necessary to understand the conditions, such as total variance distance, $\lv$ norms, $L^p(\pi)$ spaces, reversibility, etc., are presented in Section~\ref{sec-definitions}.
 Then, in Section~\ref{sec-statements}, all of the equivalent conditions are introduced (Theorem~\ref{thm-equiv}).
 Sections~\ref{sec-lemmas} through~\ref{sec-reversible} are then devoted to proving all of the equivalences; see Figure~\ref{fig:statements} for a visual guide showing which implications are proved by which of our results.
-Our proofs are largely self-contained, but we do use known results in the literature (especially \cite{MeynTweedie}) where needed.
+Our proofs are somewhat self-contained, but we do use known results in the literature (especially \cite{MeynTweedie}) where needed.
 Finally, we close in Section~\ref{sec-open} with some future directions and open problems (\qref{q-irred} through \qref{q-simpleerg}).